 When selecting applicants for interview the admissions tutor will consider all parts of the application including a personal statement and references.
 The UCAS website has useful information on how to provide these.

-- GCSE grade C (or equivalent) in English and mathematics.
+- GCSE grade 4/grade C (or equivalent) in English and mathematics.

 For all other UK qualifications please refer to the UCAS website.